 Mercedes SL review

-The Mercedes SL is a status symbol and the latest model has the usual blend of style and performance
+The Mercedes SL is a status symbol that delivers style and performance unlike any other sports car on the road

 Few cars at any price can match the breadth of talents you get in a Mercedes SL.
-The elegant roadster comes close to supercar levels of straight-line speed matched with the superb refinement and safety technology you’d expect from a luxury saloon.
+The elegant drop-top offers supercar levels of straight-line speed matched with the superb refinement and safety technology you’d expect from a luxury saloon.
+It's not the finest handling car money can buy, but the muscular range of engines mean there's still fun to be had.

 It treads the line between being a full-fat sports car and luxury GT cruiser but is able to play both parts convincingly.
 The SL perhaps doesn't have the drama of a Jaguar F-Type Convertible but it sounds great, looks good and is rather practical considering its purpose.